What causes diaper rash?

-The most common cause of nappy rash is when your baby’s skin becomes inflamed after contact with the chemicals in urine or faeces.
+The most common cause of diaper rash is when your baby’s skin becomes inflamed after contact with the chemicals in urine or faeces.

-Nappy rash is likely to occur if nappies are not changed often enough or if your baby has diarrhoea.
-However, if your baby has particularly sensitive skin, it can occur even when the nappy area is frequently cleaned.
+Diaper rash is likely to occur if diapers are not changed often enough or if your baby has diarrhoea.
+However, if your baby has particularly sensitive skin, it can occur even when the diaper area is frequently cleaned.

-Sometimes friction caused by the nappy rubbing against your baby’s delicate skin or washing detergents that have not been thoroughly rinsed out of terry nappies (reusable nappies) can also cause nappy rash to the develop.
+Sometimes friction caused by the diaper rubbing against your baby’s delicate skin or washing detergents that have not been thoroughly rinsed out of terry diapers (reusable disapers) can also cause diaper rash to develop.

-When is nappy rash more likely to occur?
+When is diaper rash more likely to occur?

 |Changing from breast to bottle feeding.|